sugarcoat/sugarcoat/README.md

 - `default.hbs` Default rendering of a comment object
 - `variable.hbs` Renders when `type: 'variables'` - A list of variables and its associated value.
 If a `template` is not provided with the section object, it will use this partial
-- `colo.hbsr` Renders when `template: 'color'` - A swatches array with the associated variable name and color
+- `color.hbs` Renders when `template: 'color'` - A swatches array with the associated variable name and color
 - `typography.hbs` Renders when `template: `typography` - Fonts and variable names with their examples

 Miscellaneous partials: